kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 ### Per exit code configuration

-One alternative is for new contianer spec values that allow individual containers to respect overrides on the global timeout behavior depending on the exit reason.
+One alternative is for new container spec values that allow individual containers to respect overrides on the global timeout behavior depending on the exit reason.
 These overrides will exist for the following reasons: